seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **CLEOPATRA**
 O Charmian,
-Where think’st thou he is now?
+Where think'st thou he is now?
 Stands he, or sits he?
 Or does he walk? or is he on his horse?
 O happy horse, to bear the weight of Antony!
-Do bravely, horse! for wot’st thou whom thou movest?
+Do bravely, horse! for wot'st thou whom thou movest?
 The demi-Atlas of this earth, the arm
 And burgonet of men.
-He’s speaking now,
+He's speaking now,
-Or murmuring ‘Where’s my serpent of old Nile?’
+Or murmuring 'Where's my serpent of old Nile?'
 For so he calls me: now I feed myself
 With most delicious poison.
 Think on me,
-That am with Phoebus’ amorous pinches black,
+That am with Phoebus' amorous pinches black,
 And wrinkled deep in time?
 Broad-fronted Caesar,
 When thou wast here above the ground, I was
 A morsel for a monarch: and great Pompey